alexrybicki/alexrybicki.gethub.io/README.md

     </p>
 </body>
 ```
-## Caveats
-Multiple instances of TimePicker2 is currently broken.
-Please use TimePicker if you require more than one use of the class per html.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.